My Quiet Kitchen

 Instructions

-• NOTE: the color of the pie crust will be impacted by the flour you choose.
-White rice or other white/pale flours produce a more pale dough and finished crust.
-Brown rice flour, whole-wheat, or spelt give the crust a slightly darker appearance.
+• NOTE: the color of the pie crust is affected by the flour you choose.
+White rice flour creates a more pale-colored crust.
+Brown rice flour, whole-wheat, or spelt give the crust a slightly darker color.

 • In a large bowl whisk together the almond flour, rice flour, tapioca starch, salt, and sugar.